 Impact fees, which are typically assessed on a per-unit basis, are often required to fund the cost of services, infrastructure and other public facilities that serve new housing developments.
+These fees may be on top of the off-site improvement/development requirements.
 In the City of Imperial, these impact fees are largely tied to major capital Improvement projects such as the Water Treatment Plant & Distribution System or the Wastewater Treatment Plant and Collection System.
 Like other jurisdictions, the City of Imperial charges a variety of fees and exactions during the permitting process to cover the costs of providing these necessary services and facilities.
 In general, these fees can be a constraint on housing development if they are excessive.